 3. No goalie equipment or goalie sticks permitted.

 4. All teams must have light and dark jerseys or uniforms.
 Home teams wear dark. -- IN THE TOURNEY MACHINE APP SCHEDULE -- BOTTOM TEAMS ARE HOME.

-5. There will be one off-ice pond official to monitor the play (scoring, time, puck reset, and arbiter of infractions).
+5. There will be a minimum of one off-ice pond official/referee to monitor the play (scoring, time, puck reset, and arbiter of infractions).

 6. Referees will have the discretion to also award a "penalty shot" to the opposing team when a minor penalty is flagrant and/or a team is consistently playing in a reckless manner.

 7. Any major penalty, which includes any action that could possibly injure another player, will result in that player being ejected from the tournament.
 A Head Referee and/or an Off-ice pond official will determine major penalties in consultation with game referee.

 8. Abuse of officials will be considered a major penalty.
 This includes yelling, swearing, or arguing about calls.